Scholarship Research According to Newsweek Magazine!

 Blogger Lisa Mills wrote on her Blog, Work at Home Mom Revolution at http://workathomemomrevolution.blogspot.com/2008/04/working-mom-scholarships-apply-to-win.html

-Here is one of my favorite scholarship sources that I love to pass on to women.
+Here is one of my favorite and longstanding scholarship resources that I love to pass on to women.
 Check out Talbots Women's Scholarship Fund, http://www1.talbots.com/about/scholar/scholar.asp?BID=&h=&sk=M

 a program of the Talbots Charitable Foundation, which will award $100,000 in scholarships to women determined to finally get that college degree.
 Five women will each be awarded $10,000 scholarships, and 50 women will each be awarded $1,000 scholarships.
 The application process is closed for this year, winners to be announced this summer, but be sure to keep an eye on the web site for announcement of open enrollment.
 They only consider the first 1000 applications!

-Check out Lisa’s Blog and these opportunities to get your degree from home… possibly FREE!
+Check out Lisa’s Blog and these great scholarship opportunities and possibly get your degree from home… maybe even FREE!

 I want to hear from YOU!
 Do you know of great opportunities like these for Women?
 Reply to this blog for all to see!